aiongg/japanese/pages-app/README.md

 Planned enhancements for future development:

+1. Extract touch gesture handling into a custom hook
+2. Implement a reducer for audio state management
-1. Continue refining the swipe animation for more natural feel
+3. Continue refining the swipe animation for more natural feel
-2. Enhance error handling in the audio service
+4. Enhance error handling in the audio service
-3. Improve accessibility features
+5. Improve accessibility features
-4. Consider adding more study modes or customization options
+6. Consider adding more study modes or customization options
-5. Implement offline support with service workers
+7. Implement offline support with service workers

-## License
+## LLM Notes

-MIT
+1. Do not run the program using `npm run dev` or `npm run preview`.
+The developer will keep the application running on their local machine.